tarunpokra/Bank-Account-Management-Software/README.md

 # Bank-Account-Management-Software
-Software written in C++ creates, edits, tracks, your bank account information, checking and savings information, and personal information.
+This program is written in C++ it creates, edits, tracks, your bank account information, checking and savings information, and personal information, and so much more.
 Simple to compile and run.